Two of baseball's biggest stars are closing in on major home run marks

 The regular season ends in early October, leaving both players with over a dozen games to accomplish the feats.

+On Tuesday night, Judge hit his 60th home run of the season, firing a 430-foot shot off the Pittsburgh Pirates' pitcher Wil Crowe.
+Judge has now tied George Herman "Babe" Ruth for the second-highest number of home runs in a season by a player in the American League.

-After hitting home runs #58 and #59 in Sunday's game against Milwaukee, Judge is now just two dingers shy of the AL home run record, set at 61 by fellow Yankee Roger Maris back in 1961.
+Judge is now just one dinger shy of the AL home run record, set at 61 by fellow Yankee Roger Maris back in 1961.

-As of Tuesday, Judge has 16 more regular season games to hit two (to tie) or three (to surpass) more homers.
+As of Tuesday, Judge has 16 more regular season games to hit one (to tie) or two (to surpass) more homers.
 Ever the modest team player, Judge doesn't talk much about the mark.
 On Sunday, he demurred that chasing records has "never been [his] focus."

 "The numbers, they're just numbers.
 I'm focused on doing what I can to be a good teammate, to help the team win.
 If that means hitting a homer, then it means hitting a homer," Judge said.